monarch-initiative/ontogpt/README.md

 web-ontogpt
 ```

-NOTE: We do not reccomend hosting this webapp publicly without authentication.
+NOTE: We do not recommend hosting this webapp publicly without authentication.

 ## Citation